marschall/hibernate-array-types/README.md

 Hibernate Array Types
 =====================

-User types for binding IN lists to arrays in Hibernate.
+User types for binding IN lists to arrays in Hibernate 6.

+Versions 1.x are fore Hibernate 5.x.

 Advantages
 ----------